diglungdig/QuietVR/README.md

 The initial thought was to create a simple VR experience where the player is surrounded by blocks and low polygon geometries.
 After a few iterations of implementation, it eventually turns into VR demo that focuses on audio reactive interaction.

-The whole purpose of this project from a development perspective is to seek harmonic correlation between VR and audio input and how to create fun VR gameplay with simple vocal elements.
+The whole purpose of this project from a development perspective is to implement a harmonic coordination between VR and audio input, creating fun VR gameplay with simple vocal elements.

 ## Installation